Albania

 Status on Drafting and Consultation of the RIS3, and Implementation Process

-The draft strategy is planned to be finalised by the end of 2022.
+The draft strategy is planned to be finalised by June 2024.

 Remaining Challenges